 The objective of the club is to provide a safe environment in which to play Association football and arrange social activities for its members regardless of age, race, gender, religion or ability.
 The Club also aims to promote football and sport as a means of enhancing health education, learning opportunities and local community involvement, with young people acquiring sporting and personal skills from which they will derive lifelong benefits, self-respect, self-esteem, self-confidence, integrity and respect for others.

-- The Club home colours shall be Yellow and Black for all teams.
+- The Club home colours shall be Yellow and Black for all male teams.

 - The Club away colours shall be Purple and White for all teams.

 - The Club colours shall be Pink and White for female teams.

 - All kit and equipment shall remain the property of Crewe Town Football Club.

 These rules (The Club rules) form a binding agreement between each member of the Club.

 5.RULES AND REGULATIONS: